lclevy/ADFlib/README.md

 - create/delete/rename/move/undel a directory,
 - get directory contents, change current directory, get parent directory
 - use dir cache to get directory contents.
+- hard- and softlinks for accessing files and directories

 It is written in portable C, and support the WinNT platform to access real drives.

 ## Command-line utilities

-Examples directory contains some (example but already useful) command-line utilities.
+The `examples/` directory contains few useful command-line utilities.

-For usage info is shown when they are executed without any parameters.
+Usage info is shown when they are executed without any parameters (see also man pages).

 ### unADF

-unADF is a unzip like for .ADF files :
+unADF is a unzip like utility for .ADF files:

 ```
 unadf [-lrcsp -v n] dumpname.adf [files-with-path] [-d extractdir]